nickcrider/ot-docs/docs/get_started.md

 # Writing Your First Protocol

-We designed this API to make your code as readable and as easy to understand as possible.
+We designed this API to make your code as readable and as easy to havetypos! understand as possible.
 For example, below is a short set of instructions to transfer from well `'A1'` to well `'B1'` like you might write in your lab notebook: